Imagine you're in charge of a store selling luxury goods. The sale is one-night-only, and you only have 3 or 4 hours to sell as much as you can.

 As social media changes the marketing landscape, read on for the best practices and trends to expand your reach, sell more tickets and capture higher bids.

-Pew Research Center reported this week that 79 percent of online American adults use Facebook.
+Pew Research Center reports 79 percent of online American adults use Facebook.
 The majority of your supporters are almost certainly on Facebook.

 What's more, 76 percent of Facebook users check in every single day!
 This is a huge opportunity of which most nonprofits aren't yet taking full advantage.